Wallaby: Profile and Information

 Description

-A wallaby’s face is elongated with a big jaw giving room for a series of large flat teeth.
+A wallaby’s face is elongated with a big jaw, allowing for large, flat teeth.

-A long pointed snout, large ears, and forelimbs are primarily used for feeding and powerful hind legs, which allow them to run at high speeds and jump bast distances.
+A long pointed snout, large ears, and forelimbs are primarily used for feeding, and powerful hind legs allow them to run at high speeds and jump vast distances.

-They have large long thick tails which they use for balancing and propping up while sitting.
-They can be seen in different colors ranging from Grey, Brown, white, tan, red with fur skins.
+They have large, long, thick tails, which they use for balancing and propping up while sitting.
+They can be seen in grey to brown, white to tan, and red with fur skins.

 Diet

 Wallabies are herbivores; they feed mainly on plants, grasses, ferns, leaves, herbs, and various types of fruits.
-Their elongated and large flat teeth enable them to chew through vegetations.
+Their elongated and large, flat teeth enable them to chew through vegetation.

-Some wallabies like the Tamar wallaby, who Live in areas with no freshwater depend on water from plant juice to quench their thirst.
-Wallabies feed at night, early in the morning, and also around late evening.
+Some wallabies, like the Tamar wallaby, who Live in areas with no freshwater, depend on water from plant juice to quench their thirst.
+Wallabies feed at night, early in the morning, and around late evening.

 Habitat